belteshazzar-der/mma-fighters/README.md

 # MMA Fighters
-Extract the data from a list of fighters to and ARFF File using MMA API
+Extract data from fighters to an ARFF File using MMA API

 ## Install
 From source: